Nehonix-Team/StruLink/docs/nehonix uri processor 2.2.0.md

       // Handle potentially malicious URL
     }
   };

   return <form onSubmit={handleSubmit}>...</form>;
 };
 ```

 ## Compatibility

 This version maintains backward compatibility with v2.1.x while adding new capabilities.
-All existing code using NehonixURIProcessor should continue to work without modifications.
+All existing code using StruLink should continue to work without modifications.

 ## Performance Considerations